Lamson (UK and "Eastern Hemisphere")

 Lamsons were represented in France by Etablissements Jaquet, 28 Place Saint-Georges, Paris 9e according to some advertisements of 1927-9 offered on eBay.

 The Lamson Paragon Supply Company was established in London in 1889 by amalgamation of the Paragon Check Book Co. (established 1886 in the City of London) and the Lamson Store Service Co., with rights to salesbook patents and manufacturing know-how throughout Europe and Australia.
 It built a factory in Canning Town in 1893 and factories elsewhere in England and overseas.
 (Victoria County History: Essex, vol. 6).
-In 1955 it became Lamson Industries Ltd and in 1977 it merged with the Moore Corporation.
+In 1955 it became part of Lamson Industries Ltd and in 1977 it merged with the Moore Corporation.